 Generally, pedestrians can face more traumatic injuries than their non-pedestrian counterparts, because individuals walking along sidewalks or going across the street only have their bodies to shield them from the impact of a car, motorcycle, bus, train, or even a little bicycle!

 The state of California uses a comparative negligence system in which a Court will take into account all acts they may have contributed in a comparative sense.
-As such, if a pedestrian stepped off the sidewalk before looking and was hit by a dangerously speeding car, the pedestrian as well as the speeding driver could likely be held responsible for the collision and sustained injuries.
-However, since the driver was likely more at fault because he failed to obey the rules and regulations of the road pertaining to speed being reasonable and prudent, for instance, his actions would be viewed more contemptuously, especially if it resulted in serious pedestrian (plaintiff) injuries.
+As such, if a pedestrian stepped off the sidewalk before looking and was hit by a dangerously speeding car, the pedestrian, as well as the speeding driver, could likely be held responsible for the collision and sustained injuries.
+However, since the driver was likely more at fault because he failed to obey the rules and regulations of the road pertaining to speed, being reasonable and prudent, his actions would be viewed more contemptuously, especially if it resulted in serious pedestrian (plaintiff) injuries.

 It is important to understand information like this going into a lawsuit, and this is something that Timothy J. Ryan and Associates can counsel you regarding.
-Timothy J. Ryan and Associates will rigorously advocate for you in a court of law to ensure that you get the legal support you deserve so that you can get the financial compensation that you require to move beyond and help pay for medical and other daily living/post accident expenses.
+Timothy J. Ryan and Associates will vigorously advocate for you in a court of law to ensure that you get the legal support you deserve so that you can get the financial compensation that you require to move beyond and help pay for medical and other daily living/post-accident expenses.